basp/aki/README.md

 Aki
 ===
-This is a port of LambdaMOO to Go.
-It can't do much but at least it can `ADD`, `FORK` and `SUSPEND` (`SUSPEND` is not a built-in function but a VM operation with the same interface).
+This is a LambdaMOO port written in Go.
+Main goals are to learn more both about the LambdaMOO implementation itself and at the same time to improve Go coding skills.
+Of course, ending up with something useful would be nice too.

+Currently it's still mostly infrastructure and a few bits and pieces as instruction set for the VM is slowly completed.
+It currently has no real end user interface but it does has a few of the key operations implemented.

 This is most definately not compatible or faithful to the original LambdaMOO implementation by Pavel Curtis but it _is_ heavily inspired by it.

-Check `main.go` for a simple program that uses all VM operations.
+Check `main.go` for a simple program that shows some of the VM.